Improving oral care for stroke survivors

 Workshop 2 - health and social care professionals

 We created a map of the existing in-patient and community-based service journeys.
 This helped everyone to understand the wider context and framed discussions about gaps in the existing service.
-We also prompted participants This helped us gather insights including:
+This helped us gather insights about the service and compare them to patient experiences.

 Workshop 3 - bringing everyone together